 7 Mind-Blowing Facts About Ukraine You Hardly Knew

-As I’ve been working as a Kiev private guide for several years and have been communicating with tourists from different countries, I’ve realized that tourists really know very little about Ukraine.
+Having been working as a Kiev private guide for 3 years and have been communicating with tourists from different countries, I’ve realized that tourists really know very little about Ukraine.
 Except for the beautiful Ukrainian women))